NrgXnat/oasis-scripts/README.md

 `<xnat_central_username>` - Your XNAT Central username used for accessing OASIS data on central.xnat.org (you will be prompted for your password before downloading)

-`<scan_type>` - The scan type of the scan you want to download. (e.g. T1w, angio, bold, fieldmap, FLAIR) You can also enter multiple scan types separated by a comma with no whitespace (e.g. T2w,swi,bold)
+`<scan_type>` - (Optional) The scan type of the scan you want to download. (e.g. T1w, angio, bold, fieldmap, FLAIR) You can also enter multiple scan types separated by a comma with no whitespace (e.g. T2w,swi,bold).
+Without this argument, all scans for the given experiment_id will be downloaded.

 This script organizes the files into folders like this: